3.1.1. About GNU Toolchain

 -mtune=processor-string

-Optimize the output for the given processor, specified by microarchitecture or particular CPU name.
-Permissible values for this option are: nuclei-100-series, nuclei-200-series, nuclei-300-series, nuclei-600-series, nuclei-900-series, nuclei-1000-series, and all valid options for -mcpu=.
+Optimize the output for the specified processor by either microarchitecture or a specific CPU name.
+The allowable values for this option include: nuclei-100-series, nuclei-200-series, nuclei-300-series, nuclei-600-series, nuclei-900-series, nuclei-1000-series, nuclei-1000-3w-series, and nuclei-1000-4w-series.
+Note that nuclei-1000-series and nuclei-1000-4w-series are considered equivalent.
+All these options are valid for the -mcpu= flag.

 When -mtune= is not specified, use the setting from -mcpu, the default is rocket if both are not specified.